arnemahl/react-redux-subscribe-while-mounted/README.md

 ## Benefits

-`subscribeWhileMounted` does three things for you:
+The primary benefit of `subscribeWhileMounted` is that you can write [less, more readable code](LESS_CODE.md) to subscribe to the store.
+It does three imporatant things for you to make this possible:

-* Ensures the component has an initial state: the callback is always called at least once before `subscribeWhileMounted` returns.
+* It ensures the component has an initial state: the callback is always called at least once before `subscribeWhileMounted` returns.
     * Removes the need for explicitly creating an initial state
     * You don't have to worry about the order in which you subscribe and dispatch acitions that trigger state update.
 * It lets you choose which properties you want to listen for updates to (one, many or all properties)